0xJs/RedTeaming_CheatSheet/infrastructure/privesc_windows.md

   - The SeRestorePrivilege grants write access to all objects on the system, regardless of their ACL.
 There are a multitude of ways to abuse this privilege: Modify service binaries, Overwrite DLLS used by SYSTEM processes, Modify registery settings
 - SeTakeOwnershipPrivilege
   - The SeTakeOwnershipPrivilege lets the user take ownership over an object (the WRITE_OWNER permission).
 Once you own an object, you can modify its ACL and grant yourself write access.
 The same methods used with SeRestorePrivilege then apply.

- ### Always Install Elevated
- - This policy allows standard users to install applications that require access to directories and registry keys that they may not usually have permission to change.
-This is equivalent to granting full administrative rights and even though Microsoft strongly discourages its use, it can still be found.

-- To exploit this, we need to package a payload into an MSI installer that will be installed and executed with SYSTEM privileges.
-  - Generate a new Windows EXE TCP payload and save it to C:\Payloads\beacon-tcp.exe.
-  - Open Visual Studio, select Create a new project and type "installer" into the search box.
-Select the Setup Wizard project and click Next.
-  - Give the project a name, like BeaconInstaller, use C:\Payloads for the location, select place solution and project in the same directory, and click Create.
-  - Keep clicking Next until you get to step 3 of 4 (choose files to include).
-Click Add and select the Beacon payload you just generated.
-Then click Finish.
-  - Highlight the BeaconInstaller project in the Solution Explorer and in the Properties, change TargetPlatform from x86 to x64.
-  - Right-click the project and select View > Custom Actions.
-  - Right-click Install and select Add Custom Action.
-  - Double-click on Application Folder, select your beacon-tcp.exe file and click OK.
-This will ensure that the beacon payload is executed as soon as the installer is run.
-  - Under the Custom Action Properties, change Run64Bit to True.
-  - Now build the project, which should produce an MSI at ```C:\Payloads\BeaconInstaller\Debug\BeaconInstaller.msi```.
-  - To remove the MSI afterwards, you can use ```msiexec /q /n /uninstall BeaconInstaller.msi``` before removing the file.

 ## UAC bypass
 - A UAC bypass is a technique by which an application can go from Medium to High Integrity without prompting for consent.